neoremind/fluent-validator/README.md

 ### 2.4 Fail fast or fail over
-Use failFast() to prevent the processing from continuing if any validator returns false on validate method.
+Use `failFast()` method to prevent the processing from continuing if any validator returns false on validate method.

     FluentValidator.checkAll().failFast()
                 .on(car.getManufacturer(), new CarManufacturerValidator())

-Use failOver() to ignore the failures so that all the valiators will be performed.
+Use `failOver()` method to ignore the failures so that all the valiators will be performed.

     FluentValidator.checkAll().failOver()
                 .on(car.getManufacturer(), new CarManufacturerValidator())

-### 2.5 On what condtion to do validate
+### 2.5 On what condition to do validate

-Use when() on a specified regular expression to determine whether to do validation against the target.
-Note that the working scope is not applied to the preview valiator.
+Use `when()` method on a specified regular expression to determine whether to do validation against the target.
+Note that the working scope is only applied to the previous valiator or validator chain.

     FluentValidator.checkAll().failOver()
                 .on(car.getManufacturer(), new CarManufacturerValidator()).when(a == b)

-### 2.6 Do validation
+### 2.6 Execute validation
-Once doValidate() method is called, it means to perform validation of all constraints of a given entity instance.
+Once `doValidate()` method is called, it means to perform validation of all constraints of the given entity instances or fields.
 This is where all the validators is really executed.
 And a result is returned which contains error messages if have.

     Result ret = FluentValidator.checkAll()
                 .on(car.getManufacturer(), new CarManufacturerValidator()).when(true)
                 .doValidate();

+### 2.7 Get result

+The following method can be called on `Result` to help you know the validation result.
+`getErrorMsgs()`,`hasError()`, `hasNoError()`,`getErrorNumber()`.

-### 2.7 Advance features
+### 2.8 Advance features

-#### 2.7.1 ValidatorChain
+#### 2.8.1 ValidatorChain

-In addition to validator, applying multiple constraints of the same instance or value is supported.
-You can wrap all the validators in one ValidatorChain.
+In addition to `Validator`, applying multiple constraints of the same instance or value is supported.
+You can wrap all the validators in one `ValidatorChain`.
 This is very useful when it comes to reuse some of the basic validators and composite them together to build one chain.
 Espeically if you are using [Spring](http://spring.io) framework, you will find it a good way to maintain the chain within the container.

     ValidatorChain chain = new ValidatorChain();
     List<Validator> validators = new ArrayList<Validator>();